brownhep/brownhep.github.io/labguides/_posts/2024-03-19-MaPSA_test.md

   * Sometimes is required to adjust the needles
   * You can see where the needles are making contact by adjusting the focus of the microscope
   * You can move side to side using the back dial from the microscope

+#### Aligning the crosshair
+* If the crosshair is not in the same position as the center of the first needle move the microscope using the knobs in the back of it.
+  * The inner one moves the microscope side to side
+  * The outer one moves the microscope up and down
+* Make sure to align it to the center of the first needle after making contact for an easier alignment experience

 ### Step 5: Make contact